Claims for reservists

 What mental health treatment you can get

-If your reserve service includes a period of CTFS, we can pay for treatment of any mental health condition, whether or not it was caused by your service.
+If your reserve service includes a period of CTFS, you can access fully funded treatment of mental health conditions under Non-Liability Health Care (NLHC).
 If you don’t have any CFTS, you can still get this mental health treatment if you have done reserve service days that included:

 - Disaster Relief Service, such as Operation Vic Fire Assist